Did you know that "flashcards" have been used for speed reading and photographic memory training since the late 1930s?

 It came from "Tachistos", which means very rapid, and "skopein" which means a visual instrument/screen that flashes images.

-This device flashes a series of images onto a screen at a rapid speed to test visual perception, memory, and learning.
-It uses a slide projector equipped with a mechanical shutter system like a camera.
+This device looks like a TV box, with a screen that flashes a series of images onto a screen at a rapid speed to test visual perception, memory, and learning.
+It uses a slide projector with a mechanical shutter system like a camera.

 It is capable of projecting "flashcard" images as fast as 2 seconds to 0.01 seconds per image.